 €57,48 €47,50 excl.
 VAT

-Vitamin D-deficieny rickets (VDDR), type I is a metabolic bone disease as a result of an enzymatic pathway defect.
+Vitamin D-Resistant Rickets (VDR) is a bone disease caused by an enzymatic pathway defect.

 Specifications